mattj23/GridLike/docs/concepts.rst

 Note that the job payload does not strictly *need* to be binary, **GridLike** will simply treat it as a stream of bytes regardless of what format it is.
 It is up to you to make sure that whatever is being submitted to **GridLike** is in the format that the worker expects to be given directly.

 The job payload will be sent to whatever storage backend has been configured.
-Job metadata, which is stored in **GridLike**'s data provider, consists of the following:
+Job metadata is generated when a job payload is submitted and stored in **GridLike**'s configured data provider.

-* Unique key: a string uniquely identifying the job
-* Job type: a string identifying the "type" of job
-* Status: a job can be "Pending", "Running", "Done", or "Failed"
-* Priority: a job can be submitted in one of two priority modes, "Immediate" or "Batch".
-All "Immediate" jobs take precedence over "Batch" jobs.
-* Submission time
-* Start time
-* Completion time
-* Failure Count
-* Worker Id

 Job Types
 ---------